YamiRaiCode/oop_personal_finance_laravel/README.md

 # Personal Finance Manager 💸

-A Laravel-based web application designed for tracking and managing personal finances, developed as part of a university practice project between **20/05/2025 - 30/05/2025**.
+A Laravel-based web application designed for tracking and managing personal finances, developed as part of a university practice project..

 ## 🎯 Objective